A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Introduction

-The central idea of the approach is to specify one's normative preferences regarding five value-laden questions: (1) How should we assess the benefit / harm that the decision maker derives from the decisions?
-(2) How should we assess the benefit / harm that the decision subjects derive from the decisions?
-(3) What groups of people have comparable moral claims to receive the same utility, but probably do not receive the same utility?
-(4) Consider these groups who have the same claim to benefits / harms from the decisions: Should equality between them be enforced at all costs or can some inequality be tolerated?
-(5) How strongly should fairness be pursued if it comes into conflict with the utility of the decision-maker?
+The central idea of the framework is to specify one's normative preferences regarding six value-laden questions: \begin{enumerate} \item \textbf{Utility of the decision maker:} How should we assess the benefit/harm that the decision maker derives from the decisions? \item \textbf{Utility of the decision subjects:} How should we assess the benefit/harm that the decision subjects derive from the decisions? \item \textbf{Relevant groups:} What groups of people are affected unequally by decision-making systems because being a member of a group is a (direct or indirect) cause of inequality? \item \textbf{Claim differentiator:} By virtue of which features can individuals morally demand equal consideration by the decision maker? \item \textbf{Pattern of justice:} Should the goal of justice be equality or some other distribution (e.g., maximizing the expectations of the worst-off group)? \item \textbf{Trade-off decision:} How strongly should fairness be pursued if it comes into conflict with the utility of the decision maker? \end{enumerate} As can be seen in Figure~\ref{fig:approach}, question (1) helps to derive a score of the decision maker's utility.
+Questions (2)-(5) allow us to define a morally appropriate fairness criterion and a score that expresses to what degree it is fulfilled.
+Question (6) then balances these two scores through a Pareto front that compares different possible decision rules.
+This step thus makes the trade-off explicit.

 The rest of the paper is structured as follows: First, we highlight related work in Section \ref{sec:related-work}.
-In Section \ref{sec:setting}, we describe the general setting of prediction-based decision-making systems including two conflicting dimensions: the decision makers and the decision subjects.
-In addition to this, we introduce the notation that we will use throughout this paper.
-In Section \ref{sec:distributive-justice}, we provide background information on distributive justice and describe a common structure of theories of justice.
-This will show that theories of justice are conflicting on the level of values.
-We will then apply this structure to a case study in Section \ref{sec:examples}.
-For this, we will have to make value-laden choices.
-Finally, we discuss the limitations and merits of our approach in Section \ref{sec:discussion}.
+In Section \ref{sec:setting}, we describe the general setting of prediction-based decision-making systems including two conflicting perspectives: the decision maker's and the decision subjects'.
+In this context, we explain the first value-laden choice of our framework.
+In addition, we introduce the notation that we will use throughout the paper.
+In Section \ref{sec:distributive-justice}, we describe a common structure of theories of justice that is represented in steps (2)-(5) of our framework.
+In Section \ref{sec:pareto-front}, we will present our suggestion for navigating the trade-off between the decision maker's goals and the fairness towards the decision subjects based on \cite{kearns2019ethical} --- the final step of our framework.
+We will then exemplify the value-laden choices in a case study in Section \ref{sec:examples}.
+Finally, we discuss the limitations and merits of our framework in Section \ref{sec:limitations} and conclude in Section \ref{sec:conclusion}.